 Briefly describe how your proposed project is relevant to the Foundation's mission to improve the health of people with rheumatic disease.

-Specifically, please explain how your project will address at least one of the following: a) increase patient access to care, b) develop future treatments and cures, c) demonstrate or improve the value of rheumatology care; and/or d) expand the impact of rheumatology.
+Specifically, explain how your project will address at least one of the following:

+- Increase patient access to care

+- Develop future treatments and cures

+- Demonstrate or improve the value of rheumatology care

+- Expand the impact of rheumatology

 In this section, be succinct and use plain language that can be understood by a lay audience.
 The Project Narrative is made public for all awarded grants and used by the Foundation for marketing efforts.